Minor electrocuted in UP | Law-Order

 - India

-The incident took place in Vasaich village under Jansath police station when the victim, son of a rickshaw puller, was trying to connect a wire to charge his father's phone, they said.
+The incident took place in Vasaich village under Jansath police station when the victim, son of a rickshaw puller, was trying to connect a wire to charge his father's e-rickshaw battery, they said.
 He was rushed to a hospital, where doctors declared him brought dead.

 Advertisement